Kochurovskyi/Business_Analytics/README.md

 In general all project goals were reached:

-1. I analyzed the data and prepared it for modeling
+1. I analyzed the data and prepared it for modeling.

-2. Preliminary some research was carried out to find patterns and relations between the customer’s characteristics
+2. Preliminary some research was carried out to find patterns and relations between the customer’s characteristics.

-3. Predicted model provided me a list of customers who could be interested in a new offer and what kind of offer it should be
+3. Predicted model provided me a list of customers who could be interested in a new offer and what kind of offer it should be.

 4. Prescriptive model gave some direction and advises in which way I should contact assigned customer and which offer should be proposed.